Relax on this gentle trip down the Columbia River in Revelstoke.

 MEET US AT: 621 Victoria Rd, Revelstoke, BC V0E 2S0

 Street parking is available on the railroad side of Victoria Rd (directly across from our building).
 Large vehicles can usually be accommodated.
-Don’t park beside the Rafting House or in front of the other stores.
+Don’t park beside the Rafting House or in front of other stores.

 How safe is rafting?